Ishika-AI/DeribitCurses/README.md

 What's working at the moment is buying, selling and cancellation of all orders.

 ####	standard input.
-buy 					: a
+*b : buy
-sell					: s
+*s : sell
-move buySell away from index price 	: k move buySell towards index price 	: j cancel all orders 			: c
+*k : move buySell away from index price
+*j : move buySell towards index price
+*c : cancel all orders

 Keys can be changed in settings.py

 Installation instructions

+NB! only works in linux as far as i know...

-Depends on deribit_api and websockets
+Depends on deribit_api, websockets and curses

 Can be installed with pipenv.